9/11 Tribute Museum

-The 9/11 Tribute Museum, formerly known as the 9/11 Tribute Center and Tribute WTC, shared the personal stories of family members who lost loved ones, survivors, rescue and recovery workers, volunteers and Lower Manhattan residents with those who want to learn about the September 11 attacks.
+The 9/11 Tribute Museum, formerly known as the 9/11 Tribute Center and Tribute WTC, was a museum that shared the personal stories of family members who lost loved ones, survivors, rescue and recovery workers, volunteers and Lower Manhattan residents with those who want to learn about the September 11 attacks.
 It was located in the Financial District section of Manhattan in New York City, and offered walking tours and galleries with 9/11 artifacts and history before it transitioned to a solely online museum in August 2022.

 Organization

 The 9/11 Tribute Museum is a 501(c)3 non-profit, and is a project of the September 11th Families' Association.
 While the larger National September 11 Memorial & Museum focuses on those who died, Tribute has maintained their focus on the survivors.

 The 9/11 Tribute Museum provides educational experiences for visitors and a central place for the local community and victims' families and friends to gather and share their personal experiences with the public.

 The museum did not have an endowment and focused on admissions income for its operations.